 New concrete – as a guide, new concrete should be left for eight weeks to dry.
 The surface should then be prepared using Watco Etch & Clean and thoroughly rinsed away and left to dry prior to applying this coating.

-Application in low temperatures – if applying in cold conditions the mixed components should be used immediately, and ideally stored in a warm room at least 8 hours prior to use.
+Application in low temperatures – If applying in cold conditions the product should ideally be stored in a warm room at least 8 hours prior to use.
 Below 5°C it may be necessary to avoid processes which involve wetting the floor due to the difficulty in drying.
 A good sweep or mechanical brushing may be sufficient.
 The viscosity will be somewhat thicker at very low temperatures, reducing coverage a little.
-All surfaces must be -10°C or above and free from ice or water.

 Metal – remove any rust or flaking material by disc grinding or wire brushing.
 Apply the coating immediately after preparation to the clean metal surface.
 Grease or oil can be removed using Watco Bio D. Allow the metal to dry before coating.